Bob Brown: Other activities

 Brown is a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which advocates for democratic reformation of the United Nations.

 Brown was a speaker at the Save the Kimberley concert, held on 5 October 2012.
 Held at Federation Square in Melbourne, the concert was part of a long-running campaign to protest against a proposal to industrialise the James Price Point area in Broome, Western Australia.
 Brown had also addressed a rally on 2 September 2012 in Sydney, Australia.
 Brown appeared at another concert in support of the Kimberley cause on 24 February 2013, with musicians Missy Higgins and John Butler also appearing, with the event held at The Esplanade in Fremantle, Western Australia.
 Jarrah Records, the record label that Butler co-founded with musical trio The Waifs and band manager Phil Stevens, worked in partnership with The Wilderness Society to stage the free event that also featured the band Ball Park Music.
 A march to protest the proposed gas refinery construction at James Price Point accompanied the free concert and campaign supporters were photographed with banners and placards.

 On 8 January 2013, it was announced that Brown would be taking over as director of the Australian chapter of Sea Shepherd Conservation Society, a non-profit, marine conservation organisation.
 He stepped down in April 2014.

 In January 2016, Brown was arrested after refusing to leave the Lapoinya Forest in Tasmania, where preparations for logging were under way.
 Along with another protester, who had been arrested a few days earlier, he was charged with an offence under Tasmania's Workplaces (Protection from Protesters) Act 2014.
 Although the charges were dropped, the two went to the High Court to argue that the provisions under which they had been charged were unconstitutional.
 In October 2017 the High Court agreed, by a majority although for differing reasons, that the provisions were invalid in that they breached the constitutional freedom of political communication.

 In August 2016, Brown joined the crew of Sea Shepherd on board their ship Steve Irwin, as it joined the campaign against proposed drilling in the Great Australian Bight.

 In April 2019 Brown led a convoy of vehicles to protest against the proposed Carmichael coal mine.

-In July 2019 Brown came out strongly opposing a large wind farm to be set up in Northern Tasmania, raising concern for bird species.
+In July 2019 Brown opposed a large wind farm to be set up in Northern Tasmania, raising concern for bird species.

 Recognition and awards

+In 1983, Brown was the subject of an Archibald Prize-finalist painting in psychedelic style by Harold "the Kangaroo" Thornton, titled Dr Brown and Green Old Time Waltz.
+It documented the Gordon below Franklin Scheme, and is a rare example of an historically-themed artwork in Australia.
+Thornton had travelled to Tasmania to assist the Greens.

 In July 2012, Brown was inducted into the Hall of Fame at Coffs Harbour High School, where he had spent a significant part of his secondary school years.

 Brown has received the following awards: